 Public Schools: A Non-Profit Model

-Public schools in the United States are typically classified as non-profit organizations, operating with the primary goal of providing quality education to students rather than generating profits.
 This non-profit model is deeply rooted in the fundamental belief that education is a public good and should be accessible to all, regardless of socioeconomic status or background.

 Unlike for-profit institutions, public schools are funded through various sources, governed by elected officials, and driven by an educational mission that prioritizes student learning and development.